 William Lempert produced this episode of AnthroPod.
 Special thanks to Executive Producer Marios Falaris for valuable feedback, NASA for their vast sound library, and New Hampshire Public Radio for granting permission to include of their moving dramatization of the Diary of a Space Zucchini, voiced by Sean Hurley of their program Word of Mouth.

-AnthroPod features interviews with anthropologists about their work, current events, and their experiences in the field.
+AnthroPod features interviews with anthropologists about their work, experiences in the field, and current events.
 To pitch your own episode ideas or to offer feedback, email us at email@example.com.

 You can find AnthroPod at SoundCloud, subscribe to it on iTunes, or use our RSS feed.
 If you have any thoughts on this episode or on AnthroPod more broadly, please leave us a comment to the right or get in touch via Facebook and Twitter.